the day to be a living example of goodness for our children.

 God has given each of us some extraordinary gifts, as well as some considerable responsibilities.
 It is important that we understand that no gift from God is more extraordinary than the gift of a child, and no responsibility is greater than being a living example to that child of the goodness of God and the importance of God in our lives.

 It is simply not enough to tell a child how he or she should relate to other people and to God Himself.
-We must be the living example to follow.
+We must be ta living example for them to follow.
 Therefore, we must regularly ask ourselves, ‘What do my children see when they look at me?’

 We deny this, of course, but this becomes what our children see, so this becomes what they learn.

 We must make time every day for God.
 We must teach our children, by example, that pleasing God is important.
 And not only is it important we do that, it is not very difficult to do.
-We simply must take time with our children daily to learn God’s lessons of love, peace, joy, caring, and goodness.
+We simply must take time with our children, on a daily basis, to learn God’s lessons of love, peace, joy, caring, goodness, and service to God and those around us.
 Then we must apply these lessons to our daily lives and teach our children that this is how we please God and thank Him for all He gives us.

 If the answer is yes, thank Him.
 If the answer is no, ask Him for help in changing it to yes and become a living example of goodness for your children.